Speak a word.

 Somewhere on the floor above them, a cane strikes the floor three times.
 Ella demanding Seth’s presence and that Ricardo bring her the ears.
 Ricardo’s dirty foot lifts off Seth’s chest once again.

 “Well, get upstairs!”
-Ricardo shouts and presses the bucket into Seth’s chest.
+Ricardo shouts and presses the bucket into Seth’s arms.

 When Seth opens the door it’s a new house.
 American Southwest by the decor and the temperature.
 The Family never uses any kind of heating or air-conditioning.
 Over the years, Seth has learned to tell the differences between places just by the decor, the color of the paint and the ambient temperature.